Why Be Moral?

-I always felt there was something wrong about the question "Why should we be moral?" or "Why should we care about others?" and I realized today what that is.
+I have always felt there was something wrong about the question "Why should we be moral?" or "Why should we care about others?" and I realized today what that is.
 The question assumes that any valid answer would have to phrase morality in terms of individual self-interest or otherwise the question would remain unanswered.
 And that is precisely where the flaw is: morality cannot be reduced to self-interest, and the moment it is phrased in terms of self-interest, it ceases to be morality and disintegrates into something low and base.
 The more we engage in the question, the more we validate the underlying assumption.
 I believe there is no answer to this question, or if an answer exists, it is of this sort: we ought to be moral because morality is a compelling reason itself for moral beings.

 Now, it is true that morality does have certain advantages for an individual.
 For example, a moral life leads to psychological and spiritual well-being (as claimed by virtue ethics and mysticism, something which I believe myself).
 But these benefits are not the reasons to be moral; they are not the answer to the question "Why be moral?"; they do not reduce morality to self-interest.
-It is clear to me that any person who tries to be moral in the spirit of self-interest can only pretend to be moral; genuine morality will always evade him.
+It is clear to me that any person who tries to be moral in the spirit of self-interest can only pretend to be moral; genuine morality will always evade him/her.
 The fruits of morality for an individual can only be tasted if you act morally regardless of self-interest, if you are moral because you find morality a compelling reason in itself.

 Morality has nothing to offer to a selfish soul.